MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetStarted/Quickstart/README.md

     ports:
       - "Outside-Port:Image-Port"
     volumes:
-      - "/home/docker/data:/data"  # gives access to the host’s file; persist data on host; map files
+      - "/home/docker/data:/data"  # gives access to the host's file; persist data on host; map files
     deploy:
       placement:
         constraints: [node.role == manager]  # service will only run on a swarm manager (never a worker)